Sean Leon: Career

 In 2019, Leon had a demo titled "The Glade" under his own artist project.
 While working on Daniel Caesar's Case Study 01 in Los Angeles, fellow collaborator River Tiber recommended sharing the demo with Ye at one of West's Sunday Service performances.
 This led to Leon writing parts of "Selah", "Jesus Is Lord", the chorus on "Use This Gospel" and contributing to the track sequencing for West's 9th studio album Jesus Is King.
-The Glade became "Up from the Ashes" and was released on the deluxe edition release of West's album Donda, garnering him a co-writing and production credit on the track.
+"The Glade" became "Up from the Ashes" and was released on the deluxe edition release of West's album Donda, garnering him a co-writing and production credit on the track.
 He also was credited on Justin Bieber's song "Peaches".
 Leon has also been a guest writer for the TV series Utopia Falls.

+He co-wrote the opening track "Stars" from the ¥$ (Ye and Ty Dolla Sign) album Vultures 1, released on February 10, 2024.

+In Loving Memory was a longlisted nominee for the 2024 Polaris Music Prize.

+Leon collaborated again with Caesar on Caesar's 2025 album Son of Spergy on the track "Emily's Song" as both a producer and a writer.